Gas crunch from cyberattack intensifies in nation's capital - WTMJ

 As Georgia-based Colonial Pipeline reported making “substantial progress” in restoring full service, two people briefed on the matter confirmed that the company had paid the criminals a ransom of about $5 million in cryptocurrency for the software decryption key required to unscramble their data network.
 The people spoke on condition they not be further identified because they were not authorized to divulge the information.
 Bloomberg first reported the payment.

-President Joe Biden, when asked by a reporter on Thursday if he had been briefed about the ransom payment, said “I have no comment on that.”
+President Joe Biden declined to comment when asked by a reporter Thursday if he had been briefed about the ransom payment.

 Biden also said that his administration will try to disrupt the hackers’ ability to operate.